-Past research and development has been directed at control of the refrigeration circuitry to deliver precise air temperature and humidity control for mission critical applications.
+Recent research and development activity has been directed at control of refrigeration circuitry to deliver precise air temperature and humidity control for mission critical applications.

-It is pleasing to report that acceptance of these precision HVAC units continues to grow.
-Based on the level of interest in these units, sales are expected to increase further in the next financial year.
+Sales of the precision HVAC units generated from this research continues to grow and are expected to increase further in the next financial year.